postrational/blog/source/_posts/2013-06-09-django-nginx-gunicorn-virtualenv-supervisor.markdown

 ### PostgreSQL

-Install PostgreSQL on a Debian-based system:
+To install PostgreSQL on a Debian-based system run this command:

     $ sudo apt-get install postgresql postgresql-contrib